Get all rejection rates

 Value

-The rejection_rates
+The rejection_rates method returns

-a rejection_rates_df
+a rejection_rates_df object,

-with a print
+with a print method.

-If the input (object
+If the input (object) is a

-object, the
+power4test object, the

-object is
+rejection_rates_df object is

 a data-frame like object with the